DeanoC/gfx_imageio/README.md

-# gfx_imageio
+# gfx_image_impl_basic
-Loads and saves images to gfx_image types from a variety of formats
+basic gfx_image implementation probably not optimised but should be portable